New Faculty Seed Grant: Request for Proposals

 Proposals to this program are considered from a broad range of scholarly activities including, but not limited to (among others) agricultural sciences, architecture, arts/performing arts, business, communication, culture, design, education, engineering, entrepreneurship, environment, health, humanities, innovation, leadership, life sciences, multi-disciplinary endeavors, natural resources, physical sciences, security, safety, society, and social sciences.

-Researchers, scholars, and artists who were appointed as new junior level faculty no earlier than May 16, 2020 are eligible.
+Researchers, scholars, and artists who were appointed as new junior level faculty no earlier than May 16, 2022 are eligible.
 Eligible Applicants include tenure track assistant professors.
-Career, Clinical, and Scholarly Track Assistant Professors and Assistant Research Professors are also welcome to apply provided they are not 100% soft funded and their appointment includes a research/ scholarly assignment in their home department.
+Career, Clinical, and Scholarly Track Assistant Professors and Assistant Research Professors are also welcome to apply provided they are not 100% soft funded and their appointment includes a research/scholarly assignment in their home department.
 Anyone who has received external funding, as a principal investigator (PI) and/or a Co-PI while working at WSU, totaling $100,000 or more at the due date of this proposal is not eligible (excludes start-up funds).
 Those who have been Co-PIs on externally funded projects need to determine their award allocation amount(s) to confirm that the funding they have received, since becoming employed at WSU, does not exceed the $100,000 threshold.

-• $200,000 has been allocated for the 2024 New Faculty Seed Grant Program.
+• $200,000 has been allocated for the New Faculty Seed Grant Program.

 • Individual grants may not exceed $25,000.